 “I was hired when the first person closed on their home,” said Deeter, the Stapleton Master Community Association’s (MCA) director of programs & events.
 “It was exciting because it was going to be a new community.
 And growing up in Kansas, it was designed a lot like how I grew up – as a true community with garages along alleys and front porches along streets.”

-Deeter began working as Forest City Stapleton’s community manager before transitioning to the MCA several years ago.
+Deeter began working as Forest City Stapleton’s (now Brookfield Properties) community manager before transitioning to the MCA several years ago.

 She met with every resident as they moved in, entering them into a drawing to win a red cruiser bike (one’s pictured above!) and telling them all about Stapleton.

 “These orientation meetings really helped educate people on the Stapleton story.
 The general concept was so new,” Deeter said.
 “They had to believe in it – they were living in a dust bowl and there was nothing around them but dirt.”

 As Stapleton grew, Deeter began evolving the MCA’s full schedule of seasonal festivals, markets and other programming.
 The association not only organizes a growing list of more than 50 annual events, but manages Stapleton’s neighborhood parks and four pools.
 The entry charge on events also generates more than $15,000 in non-profit donations every year.